jprotzman/signalk-venus-tanks-plugin/README.md

 You can see that my port-side fuel tank is reporting capacity in
-cubic-metres: I should really adjust this to litres by setting a multiplication *factor* for this tank of 1000.0.
+cubic-metres: I should really adjust this to litres by setting a multiplication *factor* of 1000.0 for this tank.

 ### Updating the Venus GUI for multiple tank display